Star Wars: The Rise of Skywalker -- Everything you need to know before it hits cinemas

 Star Wars Resistance, an animated series now airing on the Disney Channel, takes place just before The Force Awakens.
 The show comes from creator Dave Filoni, who previously led the Star Wars Rebels series and Star Wars: The Clone Wars.
 While Resistance showcases new characters, it also features Poe Dameron and Capt.
 Phasma as voiced by Oscar Isaac and Gwendoline Christie, respectively.

-Discuss: Star Wars: The Rise of Skywalker -- Everything you need to know before it hits theaters
+Discuss: Star Wars: The Rise of Skywalker -- New footage, release date, everything you need to know

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.